 What Are the Benefits Of Alcon AcrySof® IQ Vivity® Lens?

-The Alcon AcrySof® IQ Vivity® Lens is available to individuals that are receiving a cataract surgery or treatment.
+The Alcon AcrySof® IQ Vivity® Lens is available to individuals that are receiving cataract surgery or treatment.
 To help you determine if it’s time to request a consultation for cataract treatment, we have created a list of the benefits of Alcon AcrySof® IQ Vivity® Lenses.

 Alcon AcrySof® IQ Vivity® Lenses bring you more reliable intermediate and up-close vision as well as fewer light-related vision problems.
 The advancements are provided by the X-Wave Technology.

 Rather than split a wavefront into various separate focal points, the X-Wave™ is a non-diffractive technology that uses all light entering the eye to produce a continuous, far-reaching range of vision.
-Our staff of eye doctors offer the Alcon AcrySof® IQ Vivity® Lenses to customers that qualify for cataract surgery because the lenses are designed to protect the eye against blue light and UV ray damage.
+Our staff of eye doctors offers the Alcon AcrySof® IQ Vivity® Lenses to customers that qualify for cataract surgery because the lenses are designed to protect the eye against blue light and UV ray damage.

 Other IOLs can give patients visual feedback issues, including halos and glares.
 However, those who have opted for Vivity lenses have been reporting fewer of these light-related troubles.
 This substantially improves your vision for nighttime driving.